Tony Plana: Early life and education

 Plana was born in Havana, Cuba.
 His family moved to Miami in 1960.
-He is a graduate of Loyola Marymount University and was trained in acting at the Royal Academy of Dramatic Art in London, UK.
+He is a graduate of Loyola Marymount University and was trained in acting at the Royal Academy of Dramatic Art in London.

 Career

 While known to a broad audience for his roles in feature films and television, Plana is also known for his skills in acting and directing for the stage.
-He has created and directed a number of Shakespeare productions for minority audiences and has been active in the Los Angeles, Washington, D.C. and New York City theater communities, including leading appearances on Broadway and at New York City's Public Theater.
-He originated the role of Rudy in the L.A. production of Luis Valdez's play Zoot Suit, going on to play Rudy in the film version.
+In 1995, he founded East L.A.
+Classic Theatre and over the course of a decade, he created and directed a number of Shakespeare productions for minority audiences.
+He has been active in the Los Angeles, Washington, D.C., and New York City theater communities, including leading appearances on Broadway and at New York City's Public Theater.
+He originated the role of Rudy in the Los Angeles production of Luis Valdez's play Zoot Suit, going on to play Rudy in the film version.

 Plana has acted, directed and written for television in series, miniseries, and specials such as Hill Street Blues, Star Trek: Deep Space Nine, Resurrection Boulevard, Commander in Chief, CSI: Crime Scene Investigation, The West Wing, 24, and Cagney & Lacey.

 Plana has acted in films such as An Officer and a Gentleman, Three Amigos, Goal!, and Lone Star.
 He is known to PC gamers as the voice of Manny Calavera in the LucasArts 1998 adventure game Grim Fandango.
 In 2011, Plana guest starred in Desperate Housewives as Gabrielle Solis's abusive stepfather, Alejandro Perez.
 He also directed Witch's Lament, a Desperate Housewives episode in the show's eighth season.
 In 2011, he appeared in Body of Proof, in the episode "Helping Hand".

 Plana participated in the web series Los Americans (2011), about a middle-class family in Los Angeles.

 Plana teaches acting at California State University, Dominguez Hills and Rio Hondo College.
-In 2012, he served as an official judge for the Noor Iranian Film Festival.
+In 2012, he served as a judge for the Noor Iranian Film Festival.